router-protocol/router-chain-docs/docs/router-core/routerd.md

 ---

 # routerd
-`routerd` is the command-line interface and daemon that connects to Router and enables you to interact with the Router chain.
+`routerd` is the command-line interface and daemon that connects to Router and enables you to interact with the Router Chain.
 Router Core is the official Golang reference implementation of the Router node software.

 ## Quick Start
 To install `routerd` and interact with the Router Core without running a node, run the following commands on your terminal/cmd: